dentproject/hldd/baseline-network-linux-hld.md

 ![example layering with distribution layer on top, the BSP layer in the middle, and base OS agnostic packages at the bottom](images/layering-example.png "layering example")

+The project will be split into three layers:

+- At the bottom the OS agnostic hardware platform support.
+NOS's not based on Yocto (NOS C) will directly use it.
+- In the middle the BSP Yocto layer packaging the platform support.
+NOS's based on Yocto may chose to just use these parts (NOS B).
+- At the top the distribution layer, providing a full example NOS, making use of the BSP layer.
+NOS's trying to enhance it will use this layer.

 ### OS agnostic hardware platform support

 To allow sharing the platform support between different operating systems, the